Raster vs Vector Graphics

 WHAT ARE RASTER GRAPHICS

-Raster graphics are made of pixels, where the individual pixels have their own color.
+Raster graphics consist of pixels, each with its own color.
 The image below shows a stone post on the left.
-The right side shows what a section of the blue-gray stone is made up of when enlarged 2885%.
-Each of the little squares is a pixel arranged in a grid.
+The right side shows an enlarged section of the blue-gray stone.
+A grid of pixels forms the image, with each small square representing one pixel.

 - Common File Types: jpeg, png, gif, bmp, tiff